MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-faq.md

 ---
-title: Frequently Asked Questions| Microsoft Docs
+title: FAQ About Using Financials| Microsoft Docs
-description: Frequently asked questions about signing up for and using Dynamics 365 for Financials.
+description: Answers common questions about how to sign up for Financials, and what to do to get started.
 services: project-madeira
 documentationcenter:
 author: edupont04